Kartore/spritore/js/README.md

 );
 ```

-With no argument, `init()` resolves the wasm file bundled with the package.
+With no argument, `init()` loads the WebAssembly file included in the package.
-Initialization is cached, so repeated calls return the same promise.
+Initialization is cached, so repeated calls return the first promise.
 Calling
 `renderIcon` or `buildSpriteSheet` before initialization throws an `Error`.

 ## Node

-Use the Node entry point so the bundled wasm is read from the filesystem and
+Use the `/node` entry point so `init()` can load the packaged WebAssembly file
-passed to the same initializer used by browsers:
+from the filesystem:

 ```js
 import { readFile, writeFile } from "node:fs/promises";